Lazarus404/Lazarus404.github.io/quality-management/poisson.md

 - The experiment results in outcomes that can be classified as successes or failures.
 - The average number of successes (&micro;) that occurs in a specified region is unknown.
 - Outcomes are random.
-The occurrance of one outcome does not influence the chance of another outcome of interese.
+The occurrance of one outcome does not influence the chance of another outcome of interest.
 - The outcomes of interest are rare relative to the possible outcomes.
 For example, road accidents, queue at the counter, number of defects.

 The formula to determine <code>x</code> number of successes with Poisson Distribution is: